hazebam/cv/index.md

 <br>
  - __Python:__ Iris, Dask, Numpy, Xarray, Pandas, CuPy, Matplotlib, Seaborn
  - __R:__ Knittr, Tidyverse, GGplot
+ - __Word Processing:__ Microsoft office, LaTeX
+ - __Laboratory:__ Micropipetting, colorimetry,Soil Drying, Vacuum filtration, use of AA3 Seal Analytical Nutrient Autoanalyzer, PCR
  - __Modelling:__ Open Global Glacier Model __(OGGM)__, Coupled Ice and Snowpack model __(COSIPY)__
    - Using regional climate model outputs __(WRF)__
  - __HPC/Linux:__ OpenMPI, SLURM, Git, Bash, Zsh
    - Familiar with Zarr, Netcdf and Geotiff file formats
  - __Remote Sensing:__ Sentinel 2/5, Planet Labs, Landsat
    - ArcGIS, QGIS
-   - EarthExplorer M2M API, Sentinel Hub API
-   - Orthorectofication and georeferencing of historical aerial film imagery
- - __Word Processing:__ Microsoft office, LaTeX

 ## Technical Experience
 <br>
+- Assistant to PhD student, performing PCR and micropipetting samples in a BSE cat2 Lab
-- Analysis of bias-corrected WRF data and comparison with AWS data.
+- Analysis of data collectied from Fieldwork
 - Cleaning streamflow data and comparing this to associated AWS data to assess feasiblity.
 - Using and interpreting glacier model outputs.
-- Processing of large satellite imagery datasets to perform time series analysis.
-- Creation of plots and animations of time-series data to display in an engaging and informative way.
 - Strong ability to generate close working relationships with project supervisors to work collaboratively.
 - Engaging in departmental seminars has provided key understanding of research as a career and the importance of sharing ideas.
 - Collaboration with international researchers to access data used in their publications and to discuss their results.